ese-msc/introduction-to-python/README.md

 # Introduction to Python

 Welcome to **Introduction to Python**!
 Python is one of the most popular and powerful programming languages.
 It is used extensively in computational and data science, and you will use it in almost all modules during your MSc studies.
-Therefore, you need to familiarise yourself with Python before your MSc journey.
+This self-guided course will help you to learn the basics of Python before your MSc journey.

 ## How to run this course